sgreene570/gd-archive-streamer/README.md

 # gd-archive-streamer

-Retrieve a random Grateful Dead live song from Archive.org and steam it!
+Retrieve a random Grateful Dead live recorded song from Archive.org and stream it!

+See the CLI help message by running `python gdarchive.py -h`

+Different search query parameters can be passed via the CLI.

+Example:

+`python gdarchive.py -q "Allman Brothers"`

+# Requirements

 Requires python3 and ffmpeg.

-# Installation
+Relies on the [`internetarchive`](https://archive.org/services/docs/api/internetarchive/) python library.

+To install this package, simply run:

 `pip3 install -r requirements.txt`

-`ffmpeg` needs to be installed on your system.
+Remember, `ffmpeg` needs to be installed on your system.
 Refer to [ffmpeg documentation](https://ffmpeg.org/).